SVGMath overview

 Comparison Stats

-There are different versions of SVGMath here for comparison with each other, and with MathJax and KaTeX.
-The stats given here are roughly what I saw in my environment.
+Performance metrics for the 2 different versions of SVGMath are listed below for comparison with each other, and with MathJax , KaTeX and Temml.
+The stats given here are and average of what I saw in my environment in a few trials.
 There are many variables and your mileage will differ.

 Lighthouse is the performance analysis tool within Chrome development tools.
 Total blocking time is how long we have to wait for the javascript to download and do its thing before anything else can happen - lowest is best, of course.
 The Speed index is a metric that compares a page's performance to the Web in general (a value between 0 and 3.4 s on a phone is regarded as "fast").

-All of the methods listed here make use of lazy loading of the math, so that initial page load is as fast as possible.
-(MathJax has a native lazy load option which I'm using here, while KaTeX does not, so I'm using my own implementation.)
+SVGMath and MathJax make use of lazy loading of the math, so that initial page load is as fast as possible.
+MathJax has a native lazy load option which I'm using here, while KaTeX and Temml do not.

 Cells with green background are the best, red is worst.

 NOTE: For each of MathJax and KaTeX in the tables below, we are processing the math on the client side.
-For SVGMath, by design, no client-side script is used for the math.
+For SVGMath, by design, and for KaTeX lazy, no client-side script is used for the math.
+In the Temml version, pre-processing is done for the visible math on page load, then on demand as the user scrolls.

 (1) Inline <svg>s using <text> tags

 This is the best version for performance.
-The resource use is low and the number of DOM elements is roughly 1/3 of those produced by MathJax or KaTeX.
+The resource use is low and the number of DOM elements is roughly 1/3 of those produced by MathJax or KaTeX, and similar to the Temml "lazy" version.

 We're using <text> tags for numbers and variables, rather than <path>s (which is what MathJax uses in its SVG version.)
 We're also using a simple <span> element (not a whole SVG) for the very simple (one-character) math items (like "x") where it's overkill to use an antire SVG.